tony-aw/tinycodet/README.md

 when using a package alias.

-The order in which `import_as()` loads the packages under the given alias is specified by the `loadorder` argument.
+The order in which `import_as()` loads the packages under the given alias can be adjusted in the `loadorder` argument.
 See the help file for details.